Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable4.md

           3. Name of source delivering the required power (voltage and current)

  Along with the listing is a diagram (drawing) showing each source and each load with the voltage distribution drawn.
 This should be included in your documentation.
+ We don't expect this to be a final design, of course.
+But we provided a kit of parts to you.
+Each IC/component that requires power should be on your list above.

  ## NOTE: ALL DIAGRAMS MUST BE PROFESSIONALLY DONE.
 USE A TOOL FOR THIS AND NOT PEN AND PAPER